Last Updated on June 2, 2025 by Dave Schoenbeck

 The key is to find people who fit well with your business culture.
 Skills can be learned, but a cohesive culture is crucial to maintaining productivity and morale.
 Hire people who will mesh well with your current employees.
 It’s worth the extra training they might need.

-3. We have outgrown our capital structure or resources.
+3. We have outgrown our current capital structure and resources.

-As businesses grow, so do the resources needed to keep them going.
-You may find yourself having to borrow money when you were able to cash flow everything before.
-It’s essential to ensure your product or service prices are high enough to bring in a significant enough profit margin to keep your business humming.
+As businesses grow, so do the resources required to sustain them.
+You may find yourself having to borrow money when you were previously able to cover everything through cash flow.
+It’s essential to ensure that your product or service prices are high enough to generate a significant enough profit margin to keep your business thriving.

 4. It is harder to effectively communicate with and manage a larger, more sophisticated team.

 Communication is the #1 issue encountered by businesses of all sizes.
-The bigger the team, the harder it is to ensure everyone is on the same page.
+The larger the team, the more challenging it is to ensure everyone is on the same page.
 You can head this off by creating a reliable communication infrastructure, ensuring that all departments keep in contact, and not waiting until you have many employees to encourage constant communication.
 Avoid this critical business growing pain.

-5. As the owner, I used to be able to be involved in everything; now, I have to learn how to delegate and trust.
+5. As the owner, I used to be able to be involved in everything; now, I have to learn how to delegate and trust others.

-As this article from Entrepreneur states, there’s a big difference between being an owner and a leader.
+As this article from Entrepreneur states, there is a significant difference between being an owner and a leader.
 As your business grows, your responsibilities as the owner will change.

 You can only accomplish some things by delegating tasks to experienced, capable employees.
-It would help if you learned how to trust the people you hire to keep your business running.
+It would be helpful if you learned how to trust the people you hire to keep your business running smoothly.

 Owning a business isn’t easy, but being prepared can help you avoid a lot of the significant business growing pains you’ll experience down the line.
 Check out my ebook, The 10 Critical Responsibilities of a Business Owner, for tips to succeed in your business.
-If you have any doubts about your competency to be successful, let’s talk.
+If you have any doubts about your ability to grow, let’s discuss.

 Coach Dave